You do not need an order or a prescription from your... more

 Nowadays, a blood type test is done when a person is just a baby.
 There are many reasons to get a blood type test.
 Your blood is classified into types based on what antigen it possesses (or doesn't possess).
 Blood is divided into the following types: A, B, AB, O and these types are further divided into positive and negative types.
 It is necessary to know your blood type if you are donating or receiving blood through transfusion.
 Blood type tests are also performed on pregnant women to determine that the fetus is the same type or if it isn't, then to ward off any complications that may arise.

-Established in the state of South Carolina, the metro area of North Charleston is comprised of 96,221 individuals.
-In the entire state of South Carolina has a total of 4,635,405 people.
-Altogether, 2.1% of the state's inhabitants reside in the city of North Charleston.
-During the course of one year, there were 10 deaths caused by liver disease and 20 deaths caused by kidney disease.
-The city saw 177 deaths from cancer, while 46 deaths were caused by strokes.
-In addition, there were 25 deaths from prostate cancer.
-This equals out to 14.3% of all cancer deaths.
-104 Diabetes led to the death of 22 deaths were caused by diabetes.
+Happened upon in South Carolina, the town, North Charleston contains a total of 96,221 people.
+The entire state of South Carolina has a total of 4,635,405 inhabitants who reside in the state legally.
+Approximately 2.1% of the state̍s population reside in the city of North Charleston.
+In one year, 10 of the residents of the metro area died from liver disease, while kidney disease accounted for 20 deaths during the same time period.
+All cancers caused 177 deaths, while the metro area saw 46 deaths from stroke.
+Prostate cancer alone led to 25 deaths which translates to 14.3% of all cancer deaths were attributed to just prostate cancer.
+Coronary heart disease caused 104 deaths, while an additional 22 deaths were caused by diabetes.
 Coronary heart disease accounted for 0.11% of deaths during the year.
-If all cancers are combined, they comprise 0.18% chance of passing away from cancer within a given year.
+If all cancers are combined, they comprise 0.18% of the city population die from cancer in a given year.

 Sources include the Centers for Disease Control and Prevention (CDC), National Center for Health Statistics, Division of Vital Statistics, National Vital Statistics Report Volume 61.
 Estimates are based on 2010 US Census data extrapolated to the population.